-Additionally, API downtimes can also impact the reputation of the API provider.
-Let’s say an API provider experiences repeated downtimes, it can damage its reputation and lead to a loss of trust from its customers and partners.
+Additionally, API downtime can impact the reputation of the API provider.
+Let’s say an API provider experiences repeated downtime, it can damage its reputation and lead to loss of trust from its customers and partners.

 Our Founder’s API Downtime Story

 Our founder, Anthony Alaribe, once had an excruciating experience with API downtime.
 This, eventually, led to the birth of APIToolkit.

 Hear him out:

 A few years ago, I was a new hire at a food delivery company, migrating a legacy service from PHP to Golang.
 We implemented the fields listed in the swagger docs, and compared the responses from the legacy service to the responses of the new service, fixing differences until everything matched.

 After weeks of implementation and testing, we rolled out the new service after running tests to make sure everything worked as expected.
 But immediately we looked at our order monitoring charts, we knew we had messed up.
 Within 10 minutes, 20k orders were lost.
 I was terrified!
 What happened?